 Default and Remedies

 Default and remedies clauses outline what happens if either party breaches the lease agreement.
 These clauses are essential for protecting your interests.
-Bill always advises his clients to pay close attention to these terms.
+Bill always advises his clients to pay close attention to these terms, and negotiate accordingly.

 For example, if you fail to pay rent on time, the lease might stipulate specific remedies, such as late fees or even eviction.
 Conversely, if the landlord fails to maintain the hangar adequately, the lease should outline the tenant’s options for recourse.
 Having an aviation attorney review these clauses can help clients understand their options for keeping their aircraft safe.